fbpx

 By avoiding these common mistakes, you can ensure that you are getting the most out of your lunge sprint exercise while reducing the risk of injury.
 Remember to use proper form, use a full range of motion, engage the core muscles, use proper breathing technique, and focus on speed throughout the exercise.
 With consistent practice, you can improve your lower body strength, increase your speed and agility, and improve your overall fitness with the lunge sprint exercise.

-MUST READ Single-Leg Squat To Box (Challenge Your Lower Body) Guide!
+MUST READ Single Leg High Box Squat (Boost Your Lower Body) Pro Tips!

 Variations of Lunge Sprint: Add Challenge to Your Lower Body Training